The 260-mpg Volkswagen XL1 concept car.

 British Columbia-based General Fusion said today that it received US$19.5 million in a series B funding from venture capital and Canadian government funds.
 Among them was Bezos Expeditions, the personal investment fund of Amazon CEO Jeff Bezos.

-The funding, spotted by Toronto-based journalist Tyler Hamilton, will give General Fusion the money to complete the first phase of its planned development program.
-The company's target is to commercialize its "magnetized target fusion" technology within the decade, CEO Doug Richardson said in a statement.
-Today's nuclear power plants use nuclear fission, or splitting atoms to release energy in the form of heat.
+(Credit: General Fusion) Today's nuclear power plants use nuclear fission, or splitting atoms to release energy in the form of heat.
 Nuclear fusion, which occurs on the sun, is when two hydrogen atoms are heated to the point where they can fuse to form helium, a process which releases huge amounts of energy.
 In theory, that energy can be converted into electricity.

 Research on nuclear fusion has been going on for decades and many people consider any practical use of fusion decades away.
 General Fusion's approach is a combination of existing methods, which it says will allow it to create a generator that will harness the heat from fusion to make electricity as power plants do today using cheaper methods than existing fusion research efforts.